Reflects Australian immigration law as at 1 September 2018.

 The Family Violence Provisions apply to you if:

-- You have applied for a Partner (subclass 820/801) visa or are in Australia as the holder of Partner (subclass 309) visa; or
+- You are in Australia as the holder of Partner (subclass 309) visa;

-- You hold a Prospective Marriage (subclass 300) visa and have married your sponsor
+- You hold a Prospective Marriage (subclass 300) visa and have married your sponsor;

 There are some differences as to how the provisions apply to each visa – this is discussed further below.
 The provisions also apply to the Dependent Child (subclass 445) visa and the Distinguished Talent (subclass 858) visa.
 These visas are not discussed in this information sheet.